tillg/summa_site/content/index.md

 # Hero section
 tagline: “Summarum – Your Data, Your Way”
 hero_description: Track any number you care about – from bank balances and stock portfolios to car mileage and personal metrics – in one place.
 Just take a screenshot or photo, share it to Summarum, and the value is logged automatically.
-No bank links, no accounts, and all data stays on your device (iCloud sync is optional).
+No bank links, no accounts, all data stays on your device (iCloud sync is optional).

 # Call-to-action buttons
 cta_buttons: